onflow/flow/flips/20201310-storage-fees.md

 ## Objective

-Limit the maximum amount of storage each account has to prevent storing huge amount of data on chain.
+Limit the maximum amount of storage each account has, to prevent storing huge amount of data on chain.

 A minimum amount of storage will be provided to each account when it is created.
 More storage can then be purchased by using the **StorageFeesContract**.
 Storage can also be refunded using the same contract.